strapi/documentation/user-docs/latest/content-manager/introduction-to-content-manager.md

 ## Collection types

-The *Collection types* category of the Content Manager displays the list of available collection types, which are directly accessible from the main navigation of the admin panel.
+The *Collection types* category of the Content Manager displays the list of available collection types which are directly accessible from the main navigation of the admin panel.

-For each available collection type, multiple entries can be created, which is why each collection type is divided into 2 interfaces: the list view and the edit view (see [Writing content](writing-content.md)).
+For each available collection type multiple entries can be created which is why each collection type is divided into 2 interfaces: the list view and the edit view (see [Writing content](writing-content.md)).

 The list view of a collection type displays all entries created for that collection type.